pab-nguyen/pab-nguyen.github.io/_posts/2022-01-24-vn-college-exam-2021.md

 image: /assets/images/collegeexam2020/thumbnail.jpg
 ---
 ## Introduction
-For those of you who are not familiar with
+For those of you who are not familiar with the education system in Vietnam, we have an huge national exam held every year during the summer, which will determine whether a person can get into college or not.
+And college is being regarded as

 ## Ask
 There are some few questions I was curious beforehand: